HDR Supervision Procedure

 2.5 Additional Secondary Advisors may be appointed because of their expertise.
 These advisors may be external to the University and need not be on the JCU Register of Advisors.

-2.6 At least one member of a Doctoral Advisory Panel should have at least one PhD completion as Primary Advisor.
+2.6 At least one member of a Doctoral Advisory Panel should have at least one PhD completion as Primary Advisor, otherwise an Advisor Mentor is required on the panel.

 2.7 There is no requirement for a Masters panel to include an Advisor Mentor, though one may be recommended by the ADRE or others as appropriate at any point during candidature.